 Broccoli is a cool-season crop that, like spinach, can be grown in the spring or fall.
-In fact, you may be able to get a continual harvest throughout both seasons if you time planting correctly.
-A member of the cabbage family, broccoli is rich in vitamins.
+Here’s how to grow broccoli in your garden.

 - Broccoli can germinate in soil with temperatures as low as 40ºF.

 - Broccoli requires full sun and moist, fertile soil that’s slightly acidic.
 Work in 2 to 4 inches of rich compost or a thin layer of manure before planting.
 (Learn more about soil amendments and preparing soil for planting.)